 Some global information was offered in section 3.
-Table 4 and Figure 8 indicate that in 2013, about 30 per cent of world stocks were overfished, 12 per cent of which were collapsed stocks, most of the latter likely to be depleted, as intended by Target 6.
-Figure 10 indicates that 43 per cent of tuna stocks appeared overfished in 2018, and although the proportion of those overfished stocks that are depleted is not indicated separately, overall three-quarters of them of them are under management deemed adequate for recovery (often without defined time frame).
+Table 4 and Figure 8 indicate that in 2013, about 30 per cent of world marine stocks were overfished, 12 per cent of which were collapsed stocks, most of the latter likely to be depleted, as intended by Target 6.
+Figure 10 indicates that 43 per cent of tuna stocks were below their B{MSY} level in 2018 (in "intermediate" and "overfished" state), and although the proportion of those overfished stocks that are depleted is not indicated separately, overall three-quarters of them are under management deemed adequate for recovery (often without defined time frame).

 In terms of outlook, the lack of globally consistent use of LRPs for stocks means that many of the information sources do not differentiate stocks that are overfished from stocks that would be considered depleted.
 Consequently, inferences about outlook for depleted target species must be drawn from the information on overfished stocks.
 Figure 11 illustrated the growing trend in the proportion of overfished stocks status from 1974 to 2013 according to FAO data (FAO 2016e).
 For all overfished stocks, this figure shows the slowing of that increase since the 1990s and the potential stabilization from 2013 to 2020 in a simple statistical extrapolation (see Figure 13).
-With depleted stocks usually already having been overfished for some years, the stabilization and possible decrease in proportion of overfished stocks suggests the proportion of depleted stocks has also stabilized and possibly decreased even more.
+With depleted stocks usually already having been overfished for some years, the stabilization and possible decrease in proportion of overfished stocks has also stabilized and possibly decreased even more.
 To the extent this is the case, the provisions in these fishery management plans must be sufficient to promote stabilization and commence recovery of the stocks, meeting the expectation of Target 6B.